sietseringers/sietseringers.github.io/index.md

 ---
 # Sietse Ringers

-I am a PhD student at the [Radboud University](http://www.ru.nl/ds/) and the [University of Groningen](http://www.math.rug.nl/jbi/), interested in privacy enhancing technologies, cryptography, and in particular secure and privacy-friendly identity management.
+I am a postdoctoral researcher and software engineer at the [Radboud University](http://www.ru.nl/ds/) and the [University of Groningen](http://www.math.rug.nl/jbi/), interested in privacy enhancing technologies, cryptography, and in particular secure and privacy-friendly identity management.
 Before that my research involved the mathematical side of [gauge theories and partial differential equations](files/mscthesis.pdf).

 ## Attribute-based credentials
 With an attribute-based credential scheme, you can selectively show some of your properties, while keeping others to yourself (more detailed explanation [here](https://www.irmacard.org/irma/)).
 [Idemix](http://www.zurich.ibm.com/idemix/) is an example of such a scheme; it is used in the IRMA project.
 [Jaap-Henk Hoepman](http://www.cs.ru.nl/~jhh/), [Eric Verheul](http://www.cs.ru.nl/E.Verheul/) and myself have created a [new, smart-card suitable attribute-based credential scheme](files/abc.pdf).